DCWelch/file_renamer/README.md

-# media_file_renamer
+# file_renamer
-A tool to rename photos and videos to a consistent, helpful format
+A tool to rename photo and video files to a consistent, helpful format